-SC Collegium to transfer Delhi High Court judge after cash recovered from his home: Reports
+Delhi HC launches inquiry against judge after unaccounted cash allegedly found at his home

-Unaccounted cash was recorded from Yashwant Verma’s residence by emergency services while dousing a fire on March 14, according to reports.
+The Supreme Court said a proposal has been made to transfer the judge to the Allahabad High Court, but added that it was unrelated to the alleged cash haul.

-The Supreme Court Collegium has recommended the transfer of Delhi High Court judge Yashwant Verma following reports that allegedly unaccounted cash was found at his home, Live Law reported on Friday quoting unidentified persons aware of the matter.
+The Delhi High Court has initiated an inquiry against one of its judges after allegations that unaccounted cash was found at his home, ANI reported citing a Supreme Court statement on Friday.

-The cash was allegedly recovered when emergency services responded to a fire incident at Verma’s official residence on March 14, The Indian Express quoted unidentified Delhi Police officers as saying.
+Unidentified Delhi Police officers had told The Indian Express earlier on Friday that the cash was allegedly recovered when emergency services responded to a fire incident at Justice Yashwant Verma’s official residence on March 14.

-The Collegium unanimously resolved to transfer Verma to the Allahabad High Court, his parent High Court, The Indian Express quoted unidentified persons.
-Some members of the Collegium were of the view that an in-house inquiry should be conducted into the matter, the newspaper reported.
+However, Delhi Fire Services chief Atul Garg later denied that cash was found during the operation.

-The Supreme Court has not yet published on its website the resolution about the transfer.
-Verma has not commented on the matter so far.
+“Soon after dousing the flames, we informed police about the fire incident,” PTI quoted Garg as saying.
+“Thereafter, a team of fire department personnel left the spot.
+Our fire fighters did not find any cash during their fire fighting operation.”

 Under the collegium system, the five seniormost judges of the Supreme Court, including the chief justice, decide on the appointments and transfers of judges to the top court and the High Courts.
 These recommendations must be approved by the Union government.